 Explore real restaurant bots that are powered by Chatfuel

 - Panda Express Guatemala.
 This is the bot for the Guatemala locations of the restaurant Panda Express.
-Their bot is super informative, offering everything from menus and locations to details on how to order delivery, how to apply to work there, and even your Chinese horoscope.
+Their Messenger chatbot is super informative, offering everything from menus and locations to details on how to order delivery, how to apply to work there, and even your Chinese horoscope.

 - Chess Taipei.
-This bar and restaurant in Taiwan has a bot that tells users about what they offer.
-It even provides a way for subscribers to book tables.
-The bot shares the restaurant’s phone number so users can call, or it’ll accept their name, date, and booking information and a human agent will reach out later to confirm.
+This bar and restaurant in Taiwan has a Facebook bot that tells users about what they offer.
+It even provides a way for users to book tables.
+The chatbot shares the restaurant’s phone number so users can call, or it’ll accept their name, date, and booking information and a human agent will reach out later to confirm.

 If you’re ready to boost sales, improve customer service, and bring in more diners to your restaurant, a chatbot is the tool for you.
 Sign up for Chatfuel for free today and learn to build a chatbot in three minutes.
-When you're ready to upgrade to get unlimited users and priority support, check out our Pro plan for supercharged features and functionalities.
-There’s no coding or previous experience required to build a bot with Chatfuel, so you can get started today!
+When you're ready to upgrade to get unlimited users and priority support, check out our Pro plan.
+Either way, there's no coding or previous experience required to build a bot with Chatfuel, so you can get started today!
 Marketing agency with restaurant clients?
 Learn about our Premium Agency plan.

-It’s the perfect time to get started building a chatbot to boost your restaurant business.
-Bot appétit!
+Now's the perfect time to get started building a chatbot to boost your restaurant business.
+Bot appétit! 🤖🍴